danielrosehill/Thought-Pad/README.md

 ![AI Generated](https://img.shields.io/badge/AI-Generated-blue) ![Sonnet 3.5](https://img.shields.io/badge/Sonnet-3.5-purple)

  ThoughtPad is a note-taking utility created for the Linux desktop.

- It leverages OpenAI Whisper (via API) for transcribing text dictated by the user.

- Once the initial transcription is completed, the text undergoes light formatting using GPT.

- Users can then download the formatted text in Markdown format.
+It's a speech-to-text GUI for taking your thoughts and getting them into semi-coherent text!

+The app follows a two-stage process to create the cleaned up dictated text entries, both using OpenAI via the Whisper API (API ).

+Firstly, speech to text (STT) using Whisper AI.
+Next, text formatting via GPT 3.5.

  ## Use-Cases

  I created this app to streamline a common workflow where I create dictated text that requires light cleaning.

  By integrating speech-to-text and text formatting functionalities from the OpenAI API, I developed a single tool to simplify this process.
 The program also utilizes the LLM for intelligent title generation.

 My primary use case for this app is to efficiently record contextual data for a vector database.
 The app outputs to Markdown, but it is versatile and can be applied to various tasks like diary entries, blog creation using speech-to-text, or any other creative use you can imagine.